 Who hasn’t at some time made a daisy chain from the common lawn daisy and worn it as a circlet or crown.
 Bellis Perennis as it is officially named, is another fabulous healer spreading itself at our feet.
 As we tread on this unassuming little plant it bounces back unaffected.
 A trauma remedy par excellence, here is it’s signature.
 The Daisy works on the muscular fibres of the blood vessels and venous congestion.
 It’s similar to arnica.
-Less exotic hence more available.
+Less exotic and more available.
 Overlooked and underused, in my opinion.
 A homeopathic gem in pregnancy and post-partum, when bruising and trauma is extreme.
 There has not been much medical interest in this wee daisy, although it’s use by herbalists has been recorded since the 16th century.
-For more details read the full post.

 Family; Asteraceae or Compositae.